CTreffOS/rps-server/readme.md

 for more information).

 Execute start.sh to start the server.
 Also start.sh needs two arguments to identify the two players.

-All other ids will be tracked and causing the server to stop the game.
+There is a testplayer and a testscript to simulate a game.
+Run sh test.sh.
+Therefore curl and a redis server and client are needed.
+Redis will use database 0 to save variables.

 REST
 ----